stccenter/COVID-19-Data/Economical Data/Unemployment data/README.md

 The Unemployment Insurance weekly claims data are used in current economic analysis of unemployment trends in the nation, and in each state.
 Initial claims measure emerging unemployment and continued weeks claimed measure the number of persons claiming unemployment benefits.

 The data offers individual documents for each week for every state in the United States (Including Virgin Islands and Puerto Rico).
-The weekly data provides important information as to how the economy in the United States has been affected by COVID19 and how residents of different regions of the nation have suffered at different times due to unemployment.
+The weekly data provides important information as to how the economy in the United States has been affected by COVID-19 and how residents of different regions of the nation have suffered at different times due to unemployment.

 ## Data Organization

-Each file holds data for all states in a given weekn from January 5th, 2019 to June 6th, 2020.
-Each week inlcudes all states and seven variables.
+Each file holds data for all states in a given week from January 5th, 2019 to June 6th, 2020.
+Each week includes all states and seven variables.

 ### Field description